bgctw/MTKHelpers.jl/docs/src/updating_problems.md

 ```

-Note that produced labeled CompoenentArrays are not fully type-inferred, unless
+Note that produced labeled ComponentArrays are not fully type-inferred, unless
 a concrete versions of the ParameterSetter and function barriers are used as described
 in [Concrete ProblemUpdater](@ref).